Aaronius/penpal/README.md

 `destroy: () => void`

 A method that, when called, will disconnect any messaging channels, event listeners, etc. You may call this even before a connection has been established.
+If called before a connection has been established, the promise found at `connection.promise` will be rejected with a `CONNECTION_DESTROYED` error.
 See [Destroying the Connection](#destroying-the-connection) for more information.

 ---